-Las Vegas boasts an astounding 11.7 million square feet of meetings, conventions and exhibit space, with another 3.5 million square feet coming online in the next five years.
+Las Vegas boasts an astounding 14 million square feet of meetings, conventions and exhibit space, with another 1.25 million square feet developing in the next two years.

-Leading the charge is the 1.4 million-square-foot expansion of the Las Vegas Convention Center, set for a 2021 unveiling.
+Leading the charge is the new 1.4 million-square-foot expansion of the Las Vegas Convention Center, opened in 2021.

-In fact, Las Vegas is home to three of the country’s 10 largest convention venues:
+Las Vegas is, in fact, home to three of the country’s 10 largest convention venues:

-Las Vegas comes equipped with mind-blowing attractions that will astound attendees—it’s the ultimate stage for your meetings and conventions.
+Las Vegas comes equipped with mind-blowing attractions that will astound attendees—it’s the ultimate stage for an event.

-The 18,000-seat MSG Sphere arena at The Venetian will add another landmark to the Las Vegas skyline with a 160,000-square-foot spherical screen and more than 25 premier suites and lounges perfect for an off-site reception option when it opens in 2021.
+The 18,000-seat MSG Sphere arena adjacent to The Venetian will add another landmark to the Las Vegas skyline with a 160,000-square-foot spherical screen and more than 25 premier suites and lounges, perfect for incomparable presentations or off-site receptions when it opens in 2023.

-Resort properties like MGM Resorts International, Caesars Entertainment, Las Vegas Sands (The Venetian, Palazzo and Sands Expo) and Wynn Resorts provide an unparalleled level of brand consistency and often the ability to book multiple properties and venues via a single contract.
+Resort property groups like MGM Resorts International, Caesars Entertainment, Venetian Resort Las Vegas and Wynn Resorts have the unique ability to book multiple properties and venues with a single contract.

 Downtown properties with meeting and banquet space include: